dlsc-software-consulting-gmbh/jfxcentral-data/README.md

 # JFX-Central Data Repository

-To add data to this repository please follow these steps:
+To add data to this repository, please follow these steps:

 1. Fork the repository
 2. Add your data